 Last week during the storm I went to make some rolls.
 Then I remembered we were completely out of butter.
 With 12 inches of snow on the ground I knew I wasn’t getting to the store any time soon.
 Then I remembered I had some heavy whipping cream left over.
 In about 15 minutes, I had homemade butter.
 If you have ever wondered how to make homemade butter check out my tips below.

 Making homemade butter only takes heavy whipping cream and a jar.
-It helps if you have a couple extra hands around to help you make the butter.
+It helps if you have a couple of extra hands around to help you make the butter.
 My arms get sore from shaking the jar, so I like to pass it around.
 This is a great activity for small children.

 Just pour the heavy whipping cream in the jar, screw the lid on tight and start shaking.
 It usually takes around 6-7 minutes before you start to notice a change.
 The jar will start to get a lot harder to shake.
 It will start to look a lot like whipped cream.